Java Programming Notes # 2220

 A number of coordinate pairs may be specified to draw a polyline (not to

-be confused with a polyline element).
-At the end
+be confused with a polyline element)

 of the command, the new current point is set to the final set of coordinates